masasakano/rangeary/.github/README.md

 opposite polarities usually should match unless they are comparable or either of them is `nil`.

-Here are examples how infinities work with {Rangeary}.
+Here are examples of how infinities work with {Rangeary}.
 In the first example, infinities are implicitly contained in the specified Range.
 Then, the infinities are internally preserved throughout operations.
 Note that the first set of 2 operations and the second set of a single operation means the same.